xraypy/xraylarch/_sources/fitting/examples.rst.txt

     :width: 100%
     :align: center

-    Linear Combination Fit of gold XANES in cyanobacteria, after :cite:`Lengke2006`.
     Components used for linear combinations.

 .. _fig-fit5b: